flackdl/cwwed/README.md

     # generate new api token for a user
     CWWED_POD=$(kubectl get pods -l app=cwwed-container --no-headers -o custom-columns=:metadata.name)
     kubectl exec -it ${CWWED_POD} -- python manage.py drf_create_token -r ${API_USER}

+### Celery dashboard (Flower)

+    The celery flower dashboard is setup as a kubernetes `NodePort` which means it's not load balanced and is only accessible on the node itself.

+    Do the following to access the dashboard:

+    - Describe the kubernetes service to find the dynamic port it was assigned on the node
+    - Locate the node that the container is running on to get the ip address
+    - Make sure the node's aws security group permits that port for your ip address
+    - Use the user/password saved in the secrets file

 Kubernetes Dashboard